borntofrappe/game-development/04 Match Three/Match Three 0/README.md

 - createing an instance of the `Board` class, passing the values necessary for its `init` function;

 - introducing the background as the bottom layer of the entire application.
 A background which is updated in its horizontal coordinate to have the image constantly scroll to the left.

+## constants.lua

+This is where the constant of the game are included.
+Values which are not meant to be modified, such as the screen size, or the offset speed of the background image.

+## Util.lua

+Storing utility-type methods, this file currently describes the `GenerateQuads` function, to divvy up an image into quads.